web-illinois/toolkit-builder-3/site/demo/index.md

 We built a few demonstration pages to ensure that everything worked OK.
 All of the links below open in a new window.

+If you aren't sure which variant to use, start with the first variant, and if you run into issues, go to the second variant to see if that fixes your issue.
+If that doesn't work, go to the third variant.

 ## Using the 'ilw-font' variant

 This is used if you can ensure that all of your content can be enclosed in an *ilw-content* tag and you want to manage the  left/right margins through components.
 This will change your font to the Illinois-preferred fonts but leave everything else as normal.
 This is the preferred option.